Samsung Ativ Tab

 The Samsung Ativ Tab is a 10.1 in tablet manufactured by Samsung.
 The Ativ Tab was announced on August 29, 2012 at IFA 2012, incorporates a dual-core 1.2 GHz Qualcomm Snapdragon S4 processor, and runs the Windows RT operating system.

-Despite the mixed reception that its Windows RT operating system has received in comparison to Windows 8, the Ativ Tab itself received positive reviews for its lightweight design, its ability to use USB peripherals, and its overall performance for a first generation Windows RT device.
-While the Ativ Tab was released in December 2012 in the United Kingdom, its release in Germany and the United States was cancelled due to the lukewarm reception and unclear positioning of Windows RT.
+Despite the mixed reception that its Windows RT operating system has received in comparison to Windows 8, the Ativ Tab itself garnered positive reviews for its lightweight design, its ability to use USB peripherals, and its overall performance for a first generation Windows RT device.
+While the Ativ Tab was released in December 2012 in the United Kingdom, its release in Germany and the United States was cancelled due to the indifferent reception and unclear positioning of Windows RT.

 Hardware

 The design of the Ativ Tab is relatively similar to its Android-based counterparts (such as the Galaxy Note 10.1)—built using a mixture of plastic and glass.
 A micro HDMI port, MicroSD slot, and a full-size USB port are incorporated into the design, as well as a volume rocker, power button, and headphone jack located on the top.
 A physical Windows button is located directly below the screen.
 A charging port and dock connector are located on the bottom.
 The Ativ Tab uses a 10.1 in IPS display at a resolution of 1366x768.
 The tablet is available with either 32 GB or 64 GB of internal storage.